 It was originally founded as an imperial menagerie in the year 1752 and still contains some of the Baroque buildings of this period, making it one of the most fascinating zoos in the world to visit!

 15. It’s a UNESCO World Heritage Site and the most popular tourist attraction in Vienna

 UNESCO has included the Schönbrunn Palace in its World Heritage List in 1996, and the palace is the most popular tourist attraction in Vienna and all of Austria.
-It’s owned by the Republic of Austria ever since 1918.
+It’s been owned by the Republic of Austria ever since 1918.

 More than 5 million tourists from all around the world visit the palace and its many attractions every year, making it one of the most popular tourist attractions in all of Europe as well!